shivannis/xandr-docs-public/xandr-docs/articles/monetize/video-creatives.md

 We support the following video inventory types on our platform, which publishers manage directly:

-- **In-Stream Video**: It is played in video players on web pages, as well as CTVs.
+- **In-Stream video**: It is played in video players on web pages, as well as CTVs.
 It can play before, in the middle of, or after other video content.
 In-stream video creatives can be served by a third-party ad server or hosted on a third-party ad server and served by Xandr.
-- **Out-Stream Video**: It is played in smart video players that expand when the container is in view as the consumer scrolls through the other content on the web page.
+- **Out-Stream video**: It is played in smart video players that expand when the container is in view as the consumer scrolls through the other content on the web page.
 Out-stream video is highly flexible and supports a variety of features such as skippability and autoplay.
 Some